Sharu24/crTracker/README.md

 1. Once the user clicks on Verify Email Link
 2. A Welcome Page should be displayed

-## Capture Console logs

-1. Capture logs to a log file instead of console
-2. All the logs should append to a log file on a daily basis
-3. Periodically append it
-4. Create a new file on a daily basis

 ## Payment gateway integration